nergalex/f5-aks-kic-lab/source/class8/module3/module2.rst

    :alt: Patterns over time in incidents

 This `blog <https://www.nginx.com/blog/defending-applications-complex-modern-attacks/>`_
-and `Market Guide for DDoS Mitigation Solutions <https://www.gartner.com/en/documents/3994568>`_ describe volumetric denial-of-service (DoS) and distributed DoS (DDoS) attacks at the network and transport levels (Layers 3 and 4), which exhaust servers’ available bandwidth by flooding them with TCP/UDP connection requests.
+and the `Market Guide for DDoS Mitigation Solutions <https://www.gartner.com/en/documents/3994568>`_ describe volumetric denial-of-service (DoS) and distributed DoS (DDoS) attacks at the network and transport levels (Layers 3 and 4), which exhaust servers’ available bandwidth by flooding them with TCP/UDP connection requests.
 Now attackers have added a new tool to their arsenal – DoS and DDoS attacks that use HTTP requests